Thomas G. Phillips: Caltech

 The OVRO site was not good enough to allow submillimeter observations most of the time, so in 1980, Phillips began the process of getting permits and funding to move a Leighton antenna to Mauna Kea, a site high enough to allow submillimeter work.
 As a result, the Caltech Submillimeter Observatory was constructed on Mauna Kea, and Phillips served as its first director.

 Phillips spent decades working with NASA to launch a space-based submillimeter observatory.
-Eventually US and European efforts to produce such an instrument were merged, and Phillips became the co-Principle Investigator for the HIFI receiver on the Herschel Space Observatory.
+Eventually US and European efforts to produce such an instrument were merged, and Phillips became the co-Principal Investigator for the HIFI receiver on the Herschel Space Observatory.